-This chicken and quinoa recipe is actually one that I have used many, many times in rotation for Ash – my dog that has a sensitive gastrointestinal system.
+This chicken and quinoa dog food recipe is actually one that I have used many, many times in rotation for my dog Ash who has a sensitive stomach.
 He has always had a bit of an issue with basically ANY manufactured food and we struggled for years to find a composition of food that works well for his tummy.

-The recipe today is formulated to AAFCO standards and is complete and balanced for adult dogs if all ingredients are prepared as listed and all supplements are included.
+The chicken and quinoa dog food recipe is formulated to AAFCO standards and is complete and balanced for adult dogs if all ingredients are prepared as listed and all supplements are included.
 If any changes are made to the recipe it will no longer be considered balanced and should be considered a “treat” or “addition” and be kept to 10% of your dog’s overall daily caloric needs.

 Chicken Thigh: An excellent source a protein in a dog’s diet – very high in essential amino acids, essential fatty acids, iron, zinc, vitamin B12, and Selenium